thorrak/brewpi-esp8266/docs/Selecting an ESP Board.md

 ### NodeMCU v2
 This is the board I initially developed this firmware with.
 It's larger than the Wemos board, but has extra pins broken out.
+As of the time of writing, I've also tested flashing this board with a Raspberry Pi.
+It works perfectly, and doesn't require drivers.

 Retailers:
 * [Amazon](https://www.amazon.com/HiLetgo-Version-NodeMCU-Internet-Development/dp/B010O1G1ES) - $8.79 (Prime)